MrSlosh/NewYorkCoin-AuxPow/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/newyorkcoind
-Configuration file:  /etc/dogecoin/dogecoin.conf
+Configuration file:  /etc/newyorkcoin/newyorkcoin.conf
 Data directory:      /var/lib/newyorkcoind
 PID file:            /var/run/newyorkcoind/newyorkcoind.pid (OpenRC and Upstart)
                      /var/lib/newyorkcoind/newyorkcoind.pid (systemd)
 Lock file:           /var/lock/subsys/newyorkcoind (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the dogecoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the dogecoin user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the newyorkcoin user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the newyorkcoin user and group.
 Access to newyorkcoin-cli and other newyorkcoind rpc clients can then be controlled by group membership.

 4. Installing Service Configuration